Stable marriage and roommates problems with restricted edges: complexity and approximability: Almost stable matchings with restricted edges

-For convenience, let us denote the number of variables by $n$ and the number of clauses by~$m$.
-Our goal is to construct an instance $\mathcal{I}$ of \textsc{min bp sm forbidden} so that $bp(\mathcal{I}) = m + n$ if and only if $B$ is a satisfiable formula.

-Our construction for such an instance combines ideas from two papers.
-To each Boolean formula, we introduce a variable gadget and a clause gadget.
-The first one is a slightly more sophisticated variant of the variable gadget used in Theorem~7 of~\cite{BMM10}, to show $\NP$-hardness of finding a maximum cardinality almost stable matching.
-Our clause gadget is a simplified version of another clause gadget from Theorem~1 in~\cite{BMM12}.
-There, the almost stable roommates problem is shown to be $\NP$-hard.
-Both proofs investigate the case with bounded preference lists.

-\begin{proof} Using the already described transformation, any \textsc{min bp sm forced} instance with short preference lists can be converted into a \textsc{min bp sm forbidden} instance with short preference lists.
-Therefore, it is sufficient to investigate \textsc{min bp sm forbidden}.
+Using the simple transformation described in Section~\ref{se:preliminaries}, any {\sc min bp sm forced} instance can be converted into a {\sc min bp sm forbidden} instance without increasing the preference list lengths.
+Hence it is sufficient to investigate {\sc min bp sm forbidden}.